sourcegraph/sourcegraph-public-snapshot/doc/admin/permissions/syncing.md

 That means we need to sync 5000 users an hour.
 If we keep the `syncScheduleInterval` to `15s` (the default), we schedule 4-times a minute. `5000/(4 * 60) = 20.8`, so the scheduler needs to schedule 21 users on each iteration to get under the 2 hour mark.

 The rate limit for the code host would need to be changed to support the load.
 In that case the recommendation is to set it to 2x of the amount of [requests expected from permission syncing](#request-count).
-#### Count repositories << Count users
+#### More users than repositories

-If the situation is reversed, it is recommended to the opposite than the above.
+If the situation is reversed, it is recommended to do the opposite than above.
-Prefer repo-centric permission sync in these situations.
+Prefer repo-centric permission sync in these situations:

 ```json
   "permissions.syncOldestUsers": 1,